-“I feel it is necessary to start introducing such concept in her awareness; not only the existence of Allah, but the fact that he is the Creator, his Will is the only thing that could make things happen or don’t happen, that he is the one who gives us money, food, people we love; and the fact that we try to be good people and to stop doing bad things so that Allah loves us and rewards us with Jannah.”
+“I feel it is necessary to start introducing such concept in her awareness; not only the existence of Allah, but the fact that he is our Creator.
+His Will is the only thing that could make things happen or don’t happen.
+He is the one who gives us money, food, people we love; and the fact that we try to be good people and to stop doing bad things so that Allah loves us and rewards us with Jannah.”

-In other words, you are aware about the WHAT should be done, but you are asking about the HOW to do that.
+In other words, you are aware about WHAT should be done, and you are asking about HOW to do that.
 To understand how to commence the dialogue about Allah, as a Creator, His Will, His characteristics and ultimately his instructions, let us go one step back and try to understand our child, his development, and needs.

 “An interesting fact that is often not known by parents, is that 90% of a child’s brain develops during the first 5 years of their life.
 The time of an infant’s brain development is vital for preparing the child’s intelligence, emotional stability, and personality.”
 (A citation from a recently published article of Dr. Hanan Dover, an Adjunct lecturer at University of Western Sydney)*[i]